tryton/trytond/doc/topics/views/index.rst

     * ``colspan``: The number of columns the widget must take in the table.

+    .. _common-attributes-col:

+    * ``col``: The number of columns the container must have.

+      A negative value (or zero) will remove the constraint on the number of columns.

+      The default value is 4.

     .. _common-attributes-states:

     * ``states``: A string of :ref:`PYSON statement <topics-pyson>` that will